The Wounded Healer: Bible Scholar J B Phillips’ Mental Health Struggles

-What is less well known is that Phillips suffered mental oppression for many years – and wrote about it.
+What is less well known is that Phillips suffered mental affliction for many years – and wrote about it.
 It seems his father was never satisfied with anything John did as he was growing up.
 This turned him into a perfectionist.
 Yet, because he was always falling short of his own standards, he constantly struggled with self-recrimination and a fear of failure.
 He could not bear any criticism.

 Phillips received hours of counselling, but to little avail.
 Throughout his life, even as he helped others with their spiritual doubts, he knew mental troubles of his own (including ‘visitations’ from C S Lewis, who was already dead).
 Yet he never let the fears and guilt overcome him.
 He worked hard, writing, counselling and addressing large audiences.

 One fruit of his struggles is that Phillips thought through the dark things of human life, prayed, then wrote about them.
 Here is how he describes his battles:

 “I can with difficulty endure the days, but I frankly dread the nights.
 The second part of almost every night of my life is shot through with such mental pain, fear and horror that I frequently have to wake myself up in order to restore some sort of balance.”